vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

 # {{ page.title }}

-## What is Quantum Suicide and Quantum Immortality?
+## What Is Quantum Suicide and Quantum Immortality?

 [Quantum suicide](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) is a famous thought experiment.
 It is similar to the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) thought experiment, but from the perspective of the cat.
 The purpose of it is to speculate on what would happen to the (un)lucky subject under different interpretations of quantum mechanics.